Goals of the Program

 Students are expected to uphold the principles and standards set forth in university policies that maintain the integrity of academic work.
 Academic dishonesty, violations of professional standards, and falsification of academic or admission records are considered serious violations and may result in disciplinary action.

-Through the Desire 2 Learn program supported by Michigan State University, Ithenticate, the anti-plagiarism software is available for faculty, postdoctoral students and graduate students to check manuscripts for unintentional plagiarism before submission.
-Learn more.
+Through the Desire 2 Learn program supported by Michigan State University, Ithenticate, the anti-plagiarism software is available for faculty, postdocs, and graduate students can check manuscripts for unintentional plagiarism before submission.
+Learn more

 Master’s Degree Program Plan